Minecraft-Anarchy/minecraft-hack-clients/README.md

 ## Some Info
 * If you have a suggestion make an issue and tell me the **Name, Github/Website Link, Version, Description, Download Link/Compile Yourself, and if its Ratted**.
 * **Note:** I'm not responsible if these are ratted.
-I usually check the issues to see if someone spotted a virus or something.
+I usually check the issues to see if someone spotted a token grabboer or something.
 * If you spot something wrong make an issue.
+* When I have more hack clients in the list, I'll have the popular clients on top.

 Template: `* [Name](Github/Website Link) (Version) - Description.
 [Download/Compile Yourself](Link) (RAT or NOT)`